kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 # Industrial Control Application Interfaces to DetNets {#gaps}

-Note: use which term for disambiguation? process-controller or industrial-controller?
+Note: use which term? process-controller or industrial-controller?

-Current industrial automation solutions utilize a split approach.
-Industrial-controllers are placed close to the equipment to achieve operational accuracy, whereas actual process instructions are received through other means possibly involving human interface.
+Current industrial automation solutions utilize a split approach. industrial-controllers are placed close to the equipment to achieve operational accuracy, whereas actual process instructions are received through other means possibly involving human interface.
 Similarly, sensor data is first acquired on-site then transmitted in bulk to the enterprise cloud or remote site for further processing.
 Such approaches lead to increase in IT infrastructure costs on the shop floors.

 This document is developed with the assumption that the deterministic networks are deployed between enterprise sites and shop floors.
 They have resources available to provide latency guarantees, reliability, and link capacity over known physical distances.
 Thus, they can be used to deliver process control and sensor data collection remotely from an application to shop floor machinery over larger distances or the Wide Area Networks (WAN) thereby reducing the need for IT infrastructure on shop floors.

 ## Deterministic Networks Relevance {#detnet-rel}